-Venezuelans enter 2nd day of strike against Maduro
+Venezuela bans protests ahead of vote

 - More than 100 people have died in unrest since April, officials say

-(CNN)Thousands of Venezuelans are rallying for a second day Thursday against President Nicolas Maduro's regime as it prepares for a national vote next week.
+Opposition leaders called on Venezuelans to stay at home and barricade streets nationwide in protest of Sunday's election for a special assembly that would have powers to rewrite the South American country's 1999 constitution and dissolve state institutions.

+Maduro critics launched the 48-hour strike Wednesday morning, deploring the possibility that their President could gain more sweeping powers.
+Their goal: For Maduro to abandon his plans for a new constitution, opposition leaders said at a news conference.

-Hours after a national strike gripped the country Wednesday, the US Treasury Department announced it is slapping sanctions against 13 Venezuelan government officials.
+Hours after the national strike gripped the country Wednesday, the US Treasury Department announced it is slapping sanctions against 13 Venezuelan government officials.

 "As President Trump has made clear, the United States will not ignore the Maduro regime's ongoing efforts to undermine democracy, freedom and the rule of law," US Treasury Secretary Steven T. Mnuchin said in a statement.

-Maduro critics launched the 48-hour strike Wednesday morning, deploring the possibility that their President could gain more sweeping powers.

-The protesters' goal: For Maduro to abandon his plans of rewriting the constitution, opposition leaders said at a news conference.

-Protester Oscar Leandro said the daily demonstrations would continue through Election Day despite the street battles with authorities.
+Protester Oscar Leandro said demonstrations would continue through Sunday's election despite street battles with authorities.

 "They want to strike more fear in the people so they can go ahead with their election," he said.
 "We're going to do everything we can to stop that from happening.
 We're going to go every day into the streets. ...
 Then we're going to take the capital, and we're not going to allow them to have their election."